wzhao0842/Amazon-Scraper/README.md

 pip install Pillow
 pip install smtplib

-4. Download a Google Chrome version 89
+# 4. Download a Google Chrome version 89

   Why?
 Because this application use this specific Chrome version as search engine, it's also faster and consuming less computational power.

-  Go to this website and download, make sure to choose the 64 bit one. https://chrome.softwaredownload.co.in/chrome-89-0-4389
+  Go to this website and download, make sure to choose the 64 bit one. https://chrome.softwaredownload.co.in/chrome-89-0-4389.
+Be careful the Path.

-5. Edit the Path in the Program
+# 5. Edit the Path in the Program

 Go click the frontend.py and backend.py, change where the comment need you to change.
 How to get the path of a file?